Chihayafuru Part 2: Production

 The film was shot at the Omi Shrine in Shiga Prefecture.
 The theme song of the two films is "FLASH" by the Japanese group Perfume.

+The band club plays Edward Elgar's:"Pomp and Circumstance", op.
+39: March No. 1 to wish them luck at 56:40.

 The original soundtracks are composed by Masaru Yokoyama.

 Release

 The release date of the film was announced in December 2015 for April 29, 2016.

 Sequel

 A sequel was announced at Chihayafuru: Shimo no Ku's premiere.
 This third and final film, titled Chihayafuru: Musubi, was released on March 17, 2018.
 Koizumi returned as director and the main cast reprised their roles.
 The conclusion of the story, set two years after the events of the first two films, features four new cast members, including Kaya Kiyohara who portrays Io Wagatsuma, a character written exclusively for the film.
 Kento Kaku appears as Hisashi Suō, Hayato Sano as Akihiro Tsukuba and Mio Yūki as Sumire Hanano.